wpscholar-wp-plugins/shortcode-scrubber/readme.txt

 Note: You must have the 'manage_options' capability to see the 'Shortcodes' menu item.
 Typically, only site administrators will have this capability.

 == Screenshots ==

+1. See all of the shortcodes registered in WordPress and easily find out where they may be in use.
+2. View all of the posts in WordPress (custom post types included) that have shortcodes.
+Shortcodes left behind by plugins and themes that are no longer in use are shown in red.
+3. View all of the widgets in WordPress that have shortcodes.
+Shortcodes left behind by plugins and themes that are no longer in use are shown in red.
+4. Easily create shortcode filters that can control how, or if, shortcodes are shown on your site.
+5. Easily create shortcode filters that can control how, or if, shortcodes are shown on your site.
+Developers can create additional shortcode filter handlers.

 == Changelog ==